cisagov/LME/README.md

 ### Containers:
 Containerization allows each component of LME to run independently, increasing system security, improving performance, and making troubleshooting easier.

-Why Podman?
-We chose Podman as LME’s container engine because it is more secure (by default) against container escape attacks than other engines like Docker.
+LME uses Podman as its container engine because it is more secure (by default) against container escape attacks than other engines like Docker.
 It's far more debug and programmer friendly.
 We’re making use of Podman’s unique features, such as Quadlets (Podman's systemd integration) and User Namespacing,  to increase system security and operational efficiency.

-Below are the containers we’re using for LME:
+LME uses these containers:

-  - **Setup**: runs `/config/setup/init-setup.sh` based on the configuration of DNS defined in `/config/setup/instances.yml`.
-The script will create a CA, underlying certs for each service, and intialize the admin accounts for elasticsearch(user:`elastic`) and kibana(user:`kibana_system`).
+  - **Setup**: Runs `/config/setup/init-setup.sh` based on the configuration of DNS defined in `/config/setup/instances.yml`.
+The script will create a certificate authority (CA), underlying certificates for each service, and initialize the admin accounts for elasticsearch(user:`elastic`) and kibana(user:`kibana_system`).
-  - **Elasticsearch**: runs the database for LME and indexes all logs.
+  - **Elasticsearch**: Runs LME's database and indexes all logs.
-  - **Kibana**: the front end for querying logs,  investigating via dashboards, and managing fleet agents.
+  - **Kibana**: The front end for querying logs, visualizing data, and managing fleet agents.
-  - **Elastic Fleet-Server**: [executes](executes) a [elastic agent ](https://github.com/elastic/elastic-agent) in fleet-server mode.
-It coordinates elastic agents to  gather logs and status from clients.
+  - **Elastic Fleet-Server**: Executes an [elastic agent ](https://github.com/elastic/elastic-agent) in fleet-server mode.
+Coordinates elastic agents to  gather client logs and status.
 Configuration is inspired by the [elastic-container](https://github.com/peasead/elastic-container) project.
-    - Elastic agents provide integrations, have more features than winlogbeat.
-  - **Wazuh-Manager**: runs the wazuh manager so we can deploy and manage wazuh agents.
+  - **Wazuh-Manager**: Allows LME to deploy and manage Wazuh agents.
     -  Wazuh (open source) gives EDR (Endpoint Detection Response) with security dashboards to cover the security of all of the machines.
-  - **LME-Frontend** (*coming in a future release*): will host an api and gui that unifies the architecture behind one interface
+  - **LME-Frontend** (*coming in a future release*): Will host an API and GUI that unifies the architecture behind one interface.

 ### Required Ports:
 Ports required are as follows: